ENSL-NS/bufferbloat/README.md

-# The classic bufferbloat exercise, update to run on Python 3 and Ubuntu 24
+# The classic bufferbloat exercise, updated to run on Python 3 and Ubuntu 24